 When a member joins he must sign the Admission Register after getting the approval of the Committee.

 When a member is removed from membership that information will be recorded in the register.

-- The resignation application must be submitted in writing and approved by the Board.
+- The resignation application must be submitted in writing and approved by the Committee.

-- If the member may act contrary to the terms, interests and policy of the association the board may issue a show cause notice in writing, failing to give due notice within a week or, if the member admits that he has acted in violation of the terms and conditions of the board.
+- If the member may act contrary to the terms, interests and policy of the association the President may issue a show cause notice in writing, failing to give due notice within a week or, if the member admits that he has acted in violation of the terms and conditions of the committee.

 - Failure to pay monthly surcharge for more than three months.

 - And in case of death

 Admission Fees, Monthly, Donations Grants and Loans from Government or Other Aid Institutions and The income from the activities of the association can be considered as revenue.